|Index Page||To view the whole site please click on >> SITE MAP||Next page - Cashback examples|

 All you have to put up with is an initial advertisement.

 I had a good look round Tvcatchup.
 You have to sign then, to get to actual programs, click on Channels, rather than TV Guide.
 If you go that way and click on the Green channels you don't get anywhere.
 The adverts I saw were for O2 Priority football tickets and Fisherman's friend.
 The pictures were not full size on screen but were clear and the sound was OK.
 After the advert there is a period of 'buffering' (downloading) before the picture comes alive.
 I looked at Sky3, Five USA and Virgin 1.
-My broadband is currently running at 10Meg but there was still a delay.
+My broadband was currently running at 10Meg but there was still a delay.
 Not worth trying this with dialup.
 Want to check your broadband speed?
-Try http://www.broadbandspeedchecker.co.uk/ I could have downloaded some of the programs (using RealPlayer) but others blocked this facility.
+Try http://www.broadbandspeedchecker.co.uk/ or Ookla

-There are also some free TV programs on www.blinkbox.com,(now Talktalk) www.lovefilm.com(via Amazon) but some are charged.
+There are also some free TV programs on www.blinkbox.com,(now Talktalk) www.lovefilm.com(see Help) but some are charged.
 For Sky subscribers there is free access to their list.

 Site Navigation Links :-Please click on SITE MAP